KaiaSMcDonald/Workload-2/README.md

 Issue #2: Unable to successfully pass through the depoy stage in Jenkins After modifying the Jenkinsfile and rebuilding the pipeline I continue to run into the issue of having a failure at the deploy stage

+I've made several attempts to make chnages to the code in order to suceessfully pass through the deploy stage.
+I've also tried to look at the logs provided through jenkins to pinpoint the error but they are unavailable.
+Unfortunately those attempts didn't work so I will continue to do my research to find a resolution to the problem.

+## Optimization

+How is using a deploy stage in the CICD pipeline able to increase efficiency of the buisiness?

+The use of the deploy stage in the CI/CD pipeline has many benefits:
+1. Fast and Frequent Releases: The process of automating deployment will allow software updates to be moved to production faster.
+This includes faster bug fixes and release of new features.
+2. Resource Optimization: Automating deployment will reduce the time and energy staff and developers put towards manually deploying a application.
+There will also be a reduction in costs because the cloud resources will be utilized in a more efficient way.
+3. Reduce Risk: Automated deployments happen in a controlled environment which decreases the amount of errors or issues that may happen during a manual deployment.
+4. Scalability: Automated deployment processes are able to scale in order to manage a increase load as the business grows.
+Essentially ensuring that the applications and demands are meeting and satisfying the demand.

+What issues, if any, can you think of that might come with automating source code to a production environment?
+How would you address/resolve this?

+There are some issues that come with automating source code to a production environment which include:
+1. Security Vulnerabilities: Automated deployments can be susceptible to security vulnerabilities if proper checks aren't happening. <br>
+   Resolution- Implement security testing such as scanning into the CI/CD pipeline to detect vulnerabilities early.<br>

+2. Lack of Visibility and Observation: If the proper monitoring and logging isn't implemented it will problematic to diagnose and resolve issues happening after the deployment.<br>
+   Ressolution- Implement monitoring tools such as Prometheus and Grafana to monitor and log important events.

+## Conclusion